dblstallion/s3eAndroidController/README.md

 Currently, it supports:
 - Up to 4 controllers on Amazon FireTV
-- 1 conroller on other Android devices
+- 1 controller on other Android devices
-- Polling API for buttons and analog sticks
+- Polling API for buttons and analogue sticks
 - Event API for buttons (not sticks)

 On Fire TV, it uses Amazon's GameController lib.
 GameController.jar is in the